Mahaveer1013/codesapiens_site/README.md

 A JavaScript-based management website for the Codesapiens project.
 This repository contains the source code for the management/admin interface used to manage users, projects, and other application data.

-> NOTE: This README provides general instructions.
-Check package.json and other configuration files in the repository for project-specific scripts and settings.

 ## Key Features

 - Admin dashboard and management UI